Robert Digby (Royal Navy officer): Naval career

-Digby was the third son of Charlotte Fox and the Hon.
-Edward Digby, eldest son of William Digby, 5th Baron Digby.
-He entered the navy aged twelve or thirteen, and became Captain of HMS Solebay (1742) at the age of 23 in 1755, and was present at the 1757 Raid on Rochefort the 1758 Raid on St Malo, and Capture of Gorée, and at the Battle of Quiberon Bay 1759 November 20 as Captain of HMS Dunkirk (1754).
+Robert Digby was born in was the third son of Charlotte Fox and Edward Digby, the eldest son of William Digby, 5th Baron Digby.
+He joined the Royal Navy in 1745, and became captain of HMS Solebay at the age of 23 in 1755, and was present at the raid on Rochefort, raid on St Malo and capture of Gorée.
+Digby was also present at the Battle of Quiberon Bay as captain of HMS Dunkirk.
 He transferred to HMS Trident in March 1777, and the following month to HMS Ramillies, in which he was present at the Battle of Ushant.

-Rising to Second-in-Command of the Channel Fleet in 1779, he was made Rear-Admiral of the Blue, and transferred to HMS Prince George, in which he was present at the attack on the Caracas Convoy and the Battle of Cape St. Vincent in January 1780.
+Rising to Second-in-Command of the Channel Fleet in 1779, he was made Rear-Admiral of the Blue, and transferred to HMS Prince George, in which he was present at the action of 8 January 1780 and the Battle of Cape St. Vincent in January 1780.
 Digby was appointed in 1781 as Rear-Admiral of the Red and given the command of the North American Station.

 After the surrender of New York City in 1783, Digby helped to organise the evacuation of some 1,500 United Empire Loyalists to the small port of Conway in Nova Scotia.
 The settlement he led transformed the tiny village into a town, which in 1787 was renamed Digby.
 The town's museum was also named the Admiral Digby Museum in his honor.
 He was recalled to home waters in 1787, was promoted to Admiral of the Blue, and retired from the navy in 1794.